 Go to class group/s: 14

-The mission of this course is to explore the evolution in the role and nature of public and international organizations and the skills required as manager, economist or policy expert - in both sectors.
-The course provides a toolkit for GIO students including an introduction to recent trends in the professional opportunities and challenges in the GIO-specific professional areas (business-government relations, public organizations, international organizations and NGOs), an introduction to current geopolitical trends and how they influence the role of public and international organizations and some key soft skills to work in teams in a diverse and challenging environment.
+The mission of this course is to explore current developments in the role and nature of public and international organizations and the skills required as manager, economist or policy expert - in both sectors.
+The course provides a toolkit for GIO students including an introduction to recent trends in the professional opportunities and challenges in the GIO-specific professional areas (business-government relations, public organizations, international organizations and NGOs), an introduction to current geopolitical trends and how they influence the role of public and international organizations, together with key soft skills to work in teams in a diverse and challenging environment.

 - Evolutions in the paradigms on the role and nature of public and international organizations.

 - Current professional challenges and opportunities in national and international organizations.

 - Current geopolitical trends and hw they affect national and international organizations.

 - Acknowledging diversity and managing effective teamwork.